dmorton714/CY_post_grad_data/README.md

 3. **tests**
   This project covers writing test in python and talks about Test Driven Development.
 This uses classes so its important to work on them first.

+4. **speed**
+   In this section, we explore strategies for writing more efficient, readable, and scalable Python code.
+By leveraging tools like `%%timeit`, we’ll measure and compare execution times directly within Jupyter notebooks to gain insight into how different approaches affect performance.

 ## Always Utilize a Virtual Environment